Maria Pournara, MBACP, BSc, MSc, PGDip.

 I have a breadth of educational and professional experience.
 I have been trained and worked in a number of NHS and third-sector psychotherapeutic services offering both short-term and longer term therapy, as well as clinical assessments, to widely diverse client groups.

-Before starting private practice I worked as a Counselling Assessor for there years for Mind Tower Hamlets and Newham, a leading Mental Health Charity, conducting clinical assessments and participating in the running of the counselling service.
+Before starting private practice I worked as a Counselling Assessor for thee years at Mind Tower Hamlets and Newham, a leading Mental Health Charity, conducting clinical assessments and participating in the running of the counselling service.

 Professional Doctorate in Counselling Psychology (PsychD), University of Roehampton, UK (September 2012-expected to graduate in June 2017).